Solving Conic Programs over Sparse Graphs using a Variational Quantum Approach: The Case of the Optimal Power Flow: Primal-dual iterations for QCQP

-Although \eqref{eq:qc} is nonconvex, it can be relaxed to an SDP and solved by standard interior-point solvers.
-For many practical settings, this convex relaxation is successful in the sense that a globally optimal $\bv$ can be readily recovered from the SDP solution.
+Although \eqref{eq:qc} is generally nonconvex, it can be relaxed to an SDP, which can be solved by standard interior-point solvers.
+In some application domains, this convex relaxation is successful in the sense that the optimal SDP variable is rank-one and a globally optimal $\bx$ can be readily recovered from the SDP solution.
 Nonetheless, the memory and time requirements imposed by SDP solvers may be challenging to meet as $N$ increases.
-This motivates us to explore a VQA for the OPF.
+This motivates us to explore a VQA for QCQP/SDPs.

-To motivate a PQC-based solver for large-scale OPFs, let us discuss how \eqref{eq:qc} could be solved on a classical computer.
-Among different approaches, we present the method of primal-dual (PD) decomposition as a representative example of a first-order optimization algorithm.
+Toward developing a PQC-based solver for large-scale QCQP/SDPs, let us discuss how \eqref{eq:qc} could be solved on a classical computer.
+Among the different approaches, we present the primal-dual (PD) decomposition as a representative example of a first-order optimization algorithm.
 The PD method relies on Lagrangian duality~\cite{BoVa04}.
 Each constraint indexed by $m$ in~\eqref{eq:qc} is associated with a non-negative dual variable $\lambda_m$.
-Let a vector $\blambda \in \mathbb{R}^{M}_+$ collect all dual variables.
-The related \emph{Lagrangian function} is a function of both $\bv$ and $\blambda$:
+Let vector $\blambda \in \mathbb{R}^{M}_+$ collect all dual variables.
+The related \emph{Lagrangian function} is a function of both $\bx$ and $\blambda$:

 The corresponding \emph{dual problem} is posed as